FDA’s Foreign Supplier Verification Program Rule (FSVP) for Food Importers

 Summary of Requirements

-The first obvious question with any new regulation is, who has to comply?
+The first obvious question with any new regulation is, who has to comply with the Foreign Supplier Verification Rule?
 The FDA has provided this table as a helpful tool to determine if compliance is required.
 Simply stated, the FSVP importer, whom the FDA will hold responsible for compliance, is the U.S. owner or consignee of products for import.
 The entity whose DUNS number is entered into the Customs & Border Patrol system is the one who will be held accountable.

 Because of the large risk associated with compliance, we highly recommend that any food importers attend a voluntary FSVP course to help ensure they understand the requirements.
 According to FDA inspectors, nearly half of all importers audited this year had significant gaps in compliance with the regulation.
 There are many elements to the regulation that are difficult to implement without the proper food safety knowledge and understanding, so it is much better to be prepared than to find yourself in a stressful audit later.
 In order to ensure your compliance with the rule, schedule a third-party gap analysis with Safe Food Certifications at email@example.com.